e99 Online Shopping Mall

 This book's real strength is its explanation and simplification of biological terms and concepts.So many such books bog the reader down in unnecessary technical jargon.Cavalli-Sforza, however, has chosen to illustrate his points with simple examples, graphs, and tables.Simply put: this book will not confuse a layperson.

-Cavalli Sforza's interdisciplinary approach is refreshing as well.It is not, as some reviewers suspect, meant to offer an ultra-thorough analysis, but rather it attempts to offer a broad view of the anthropological, lingustic, historical, and genetic evidence for Cavalli-Sforza's ideas.
+Cavalli Sforza's interdisciplinary approach is refreshing as well.It is not, as some reviewers suspect, meant to offer an ultra-thorough analysis, but rather it attempts to present a broad view of the anthropological, lingustic, historical, and genetic evidence for Cavalli-Sforza's ideas.

 The book has several weaknesses.At times it proselytizes and wanders off topic, discussing issues such as modern religion and politics.Nevertheless, the book's strengths far outweigh its shortcomings.